-A Podcast With AI-Generated Steve Jobs Raises Ethical Concerns
+A Podcast With AI‑Generated Steve Jobs Raises Ethical Concerns

 Amber Davidsson, a researcher who studies pornographic deepfakes, worries about the implications of making the digitally resurrected dead do things they would not have done in life.
 “Add into that the layer of that person being gone… they don’t get to respond,” she told Wired.

 It ushers in a scary possibility — “that we might come to not care very much whether grandma is human or deepfake,” according to Eric Schwitzgebel, a professor of philosophy.
 That’s almost the case with the woman who recreated her best friend using AI after he died in a car crash.
 “We are still in the process of meeting Roman,” said a friend of Roman’s.
-The problem is arguably compounded when it comes to
+The problem is arguably compounded when it comes tocelebrities who have passed on — as the infamous documentary about Anthony Bourdain’s life showed.
+It used Bourdain’s own voice to speak out loud things he never said — only wrote down — in his life: “My life is sort of shit now.
+You are successful, and I am successful, and I’m wondering: Are you happy?”

 The big ethical questions around AI recreations of people are their potential use for misinformation: what if we got dead politicians and statesmen, whose images are integral to the history of a place, say or do things that were antithetical to their values?
 With celebrities who have relatively less control over their personas, this could be even trickier.
 Last week, the actor Bruce Willis fielded rumors that he had sold his likeness to a deepfake company to continue acting for him after he was unable to.
 He clarified that he didn’t — but he may lose the right to his own voice anyway.
 It’s particularly murky, considering Willis’ struggle with illness that impairs his speech.